knpuniversity/rest/knpu/episode1/project-routing.rst

     ));

 This is a plain PHP file that creates a `Guzzle`_ Client object.
-Guzzle is a simple library for making HTTP requests and receving responses.
+Guzzle is a simple library for making HTTP requests and receiving responses.

 Let's make a POST request to ``/api/programmers`` and print out the response::